Okazari/Rythm.js/README.md

 rythm.addRythm(elementClass, danceType, startValue, nbValue)

 /* Plug your computer microphone to rythm.js.
- * This function returns a resolved promise when the microphone is up.
+ * This function returns a Promise object that is resolved when the microphone is up.
  * Require your website to be run in HTTPS
  */
 rythm.plugMicrophone().then(function(){...})